Digital citizen: Types of digital participation

 One of the primary advantages of participating in online debates through digital citizenship is that it incorporates social inclusion.
 In a report on civic engagement, citizen-powered democracy can be initiated either through information shared through the web, direct communication signals made by the state toward the public, and social media tactics from both private and public companies.
 In fact, it was found that the community-based nature of social media platforms allow individuals to feel more socially included and informed about political issues that peers have also been found to engage with, otherwise known as a "second-order effect."
+Understanding strategic marketing on social media would further explain social media customers’ participation.
 Two types of opportunities rise as a result, the first being the ability to lower barriers that can make exchanges much easier.
 In addition, they have the chance to participate in transformative disruption, giving people who have a historically lower political engagement to mobilize in a much easier and convenient fashion.

 Nonetheless, there are several challenges that face the presence of digital technologies in political participation.
 Both current as well as potential challenges can create significant risks for democratic processes.
 Not only is digital technology still seen as relatively ambiguous, it was also seen to have "less inclusivity in democratic life."
 Demographic groups differ considerably in the use of technology, and thus, one group could potentially be more represented than another as a result of digital participation.
 Another primary challenge consists in the ideology of a "filter bubble" effect.
 Alongside a tremendous spread of false information, internet users could reinforce existing prejudices and assist in polarizing disagreements in the public sphere.
 This can lead to misinformed voting and decisions based on exposure rather than on pure knowledge.
 A communication technology director, Van Dijk, stated, "Computerized information campaigns and mass public information systems have to be designed and supported in such a way that they help to narrow the gap between the 'information rich' and 'information poor' otherwise the spontaneous development of ICT will widen it."
 Access and equivalent amounts of knowledge behind digital technology must be equivalent in order for a fair system to put into place.

 Alongside a lack of evidenced support for technology that can be proven to be safe for citizens, the OECD has identified five struggles for the online engagement of citizens: